Planning a trip? SAVE HEADACHES with my inspiring 272-page guide

 I’ve always loved to travel, but in 2012 everything just went into overdrive.

 I thought I was going to Thailand for a 2 month trip.
 I was wrong.
-That may have been the original idea, but things kind of escalated: I ended up travelling around the world for 2 years straight.
-The travel bug got me hard.
+Things kind of escalated and instead I ended up travelling around the world for 2 years.

-The reason for going to Thailand was that I had lost my cushy video game industry job in London.
-It was the fourth job in a row that slipped through my fingers due to corporate strategic shifts or cancelled projects.
-I had never been able to finish anything I started and and I felt frustrated about my career.
+I went to Thailand because I had lost my job working in the video game industry in London.
+It was the fourth job that slipped through my fingers due to corporate strategic shifts or cancelled projects.
+I had never been able to finish anything I started and I felt frustrated with my career.